Overview of the ESG Driven Amendment to AIFMD and the UCITS Directive

 What are “Sustainability Risks” and “Sustainability Factors”?

-The draft amendments incorporate the definitions of sustainability risks and sustainability factors from the Disclosure Regulation.
+The draft amendments incorporate the definitions of sustainability risks and sustainability factors from the SDFR.
 Sustainability factors are defined as “environmental, social and employee matters, respect for human rights, anti-corruption and anti-bribery matters."
 A sustainability risk is defined as an “environmental, social or governance event or condition that, if it occurs, could cause an actual or potential material negative impact on the value of the investment.”